martinrosik/Web-for-cafe/README.md

 ## 🖥️ Usage
   - **Admin Panel:** Log in as an admin to perform CRUD operations.
+    - In admin panel you can adding or deleting registered users from database.
   - **User Registration & Login:** Register as a new user or log in to access features.
+    - Sadly there are no features for loggined user.
 ---

 ### 📂 File Structure